Deepak980P/demo1/README.md

 # demo1
-this is  a demo to create a repositories
+this is  a demo to create a repositories.